-Mitzi Reaugh has been a director since July 2012.
-Ms. Reaugh currently serves as chief executive officer and president at Jaunt Inc., an immersive software company, where she was previously vice president, global business development and strategy, from November 2016 to September 2018.
+Ms. Reaugh has been a director since July 2012.
+From September 2018 to March 2020, she was the chief executive officer and president at Jaunt Inc., an immersive software company, where she was previously vice president, global business development and strategy, from November 2016 to September 2018.
 Ms. Reaugh is the co-founder of GoodLooks, LLC, an online marketplace of lifestyle experts and she served as GoodLooks' chief executive officer from January 2015 to November 2016.
 From October 2013 to January 2015, Ms. Reaugh served as an Executive-in-Residence at The Chernin Group, a media and production company that manages, operates and invests in businesses in the media, entertainment and technology sectors.
 From March 2011 to October 2013, she was the senior vice president, strategy and business development at Miramax, a film and television studio.
 Prior to joining Miramax, Ms. Reaugh served as senior vice president, client solutions at The Nielsen Company, from February 2010 to March 2011.
 Before Nielsen, she held leadership roles at NBC Universal and worked as a management consultant at McKinsey & Company.
-Ms. Reaugh currently serves as a non-executive director on the board of Entertainment One Ltd., where she also serves on the audit, nomination, disclosure and remuneration committees.
-She holds an M.B.A, from the University of Pennsylvania Wharton School of Business and a B.A. in Economics from Claremont McKenna College.
-We believe that Ms. Reaugh's qualifications to serve on our Board include being a senior digital media executive and having been at the leading edge of the growth of the digital media industry for over fifteen years.
+Ms. Reaugh served as a non-executive director on the board of Entertainment One Ltd., from November 2016 to December 2019, where she also served on the audit, nomination, disclosure and remuneration committees.
+Ms. Reaugh holds an M.B.A, from the University of Pennsylvania Wharton School of Business and a B.A. in Economics from Claremont McKenna College.

+We believe that Ms. Reaugh's qualifications to serve on our Board include being a senior digital media executive and having been at the leading edge of the growth of the digital media industry for over twenty years.
 She also brings extensive strategic experience and insight to the Board.